michallepicki/blog/_posts/2022-04-17-format-phoenix-quickly.md

 mix deps.compile phoenix_pubsub plug phoenix_html phoenix phoenix_live_view
 ```

+This takes only a few seconds, and allows `mix format` (or `mix format --check-compiled`) to run, including the HEEx formatter plugin.
 I can have my cake and eat it too!